ims-systems-00/ims-kb/docs/General Information/notifications.md

 ## Incident Management

 - [x] When an incident is escalated, Super Admin and Head of Service get a notification (Popup)
-- [ ] Any P1 inicident is raised, the Head of Service gets a notification
+- [ ] Any P1 incident is raised, the Head of Service gets a notification
 - [ ] When an incident is resolved, the user who escalated the incident gets a notification.